Welcome to Adapt

 Taron received a Bachelor of Science degree in Psychology with a concentration in Education from the University of Tennessee in Chattanooga.
 During his college years, Taron built his professional experience in working with children as a teacher's assistant for various elementary schools to tutoring children in after school programs.
 It was when he moved to San Francisco that Taron discovered his passion for ABA.
-As a Behavioral Therapist, Taron has continued to develop his skills in teaching, analysis, rapport building, and client specific behavioral strategies.
+As a Behavioral Therapist, Taron has continued to develop his skills in teaching, analysis, rapport building, and client specific behavioral strategies and recently began his training as a program manger with Adapt.
 His current goals are to obtain his Masters of Science degree in Clinical Psychology, continue building his knowledge in the field of ABA, and furthering the growth of every individual with Autism he works with.

-Alejandra was born and raised in Oakland, Ca. She obtained a B.S in health science with an option in Nursing. and a minor in Music from Cal State East Bay.
-She is currently attending ASU for a Master program in ABA.
+Alejandra was born and raised in Oakland, Ca. She obtained a B.S in health science with an option in Nursing and minor in Music from Cal State East Bay.
+She recently completed and Master program in Education from ASU and is currently completing her requirements to become certified as a BCBA.
 Beginning her journey back in 2007, Ali started working for the unified school district of Oakland as an aide to a special needs classroom and came in contact with the field of ABA.
 She has been working in ABA now for the last 4 years and is currently enrolled in a Masters of ABA program.
 Her passion is providing support to the kiddos and families of Adapt and making a positive impact in their lives.

-Moying graduated with a B.A. in Psychology in 2015.
 Starting her career in ABA back in 2014, Moying has built a wealth of experience working with people on the spectrum from ages 2 to 21 .
+She graduated with a B.A. in Psychology in 2015 and currently working towards obtaining her Masters degree and eventual certification as a BCBA.
 In 2018, Moying completed her certification as a Registered Behavioral Technician (RBT) by the Behavior Analyst Certification Board.
 She believes that building a relationship between the individual receiving therapy and the family are essential to build trust between the team and an ultimately successful intervention.
 Moying is eager to learn new and effective ABA methods to continue strengthen her skill sets to better support families and looks forward to contributing to the growth of the Adapt team.